EncryptedGiraffe/personal-website/content/things.md

 To put it another way, I don't believe that every question has a universally "correct" answer.
 I don't believe that in an argument or dispute, one must be wrong while the other right.
 I don't think everyone experiences the world the same, nor does there exist a "true objective frame of reference" upon which all else is based.

-I think reality is fundamentally subjective, and there are many "true" stories about any given event, even if they seem to conflict.
+When people are involved, there are always many different stories about a given event, and even if they conflict, I don't think that forces one or more of them to be wrong.

-To that end, I also don't believe in any sort of universal moral goodness, like a rating system for how good you are.
-I think people create their own moral code, based off the choices they make.
+Each person's story is true to them, so thus has a certain truth to it.

+This for me invalidates the idea of universal objective morality.

+Any action can be seen as moral or immoral as according to people, and they're all right.
+People can (and will) disagree about morality all the time.
+However, the only thing morality can affect is your own actions.
+Essentially, what will you stand for?

+If someone defers their morality to an external source, religion for example, that structure simply becomes a part of their own moral beliefs.
+I reject the idea that any religion or belief system is "universally correct" above all others.

+The purpose of morality is to decide what we are okay with, and what we're willing to do about it.

 > tis the choices we make - me

 This belief has a lot of implications for just about everything else that I believe, as I mention throughout the rest of my writing.